-With regard to daily and intraday liquidity management, the control process is managed by the Financial Department within its competences, based on the short-term 'Cash Flow Map'.
-The 'Cash Flow Map' details the forecast evolution, by daily time bands for a time horizon of 1 month, of the account balance with Banco de Portugal, in the case of positions in euros, and the balance of accounts with foreign counterparties, in the particular case of currency accounts.
+With regard to daily and intraday liquidity management, the control process is managed by the Financial Department within its competences, based on the short-term Cash Flow Map.
+The Cash Flow Map details the forecast evolution, by daily time bands for a 1-month time horizon, of the account balance with the Banco de Portugal, in the case of positions in euros, and of the balance of accounts with foreign counterparties, in the particular case of foreign currency accounts.

 Compliance with the relevant regulatory standards takes place in particular: